 When I was a child I did just one activity.
 I rode horses.
 Anyone who has been involved with horse will understand why.
 It’s all consuming, a lifestyle choice more than a hobby.
-Not to mention the fact that if you’re parents are paying for riding lessons, it’s unlikely they’ll be able to afford anything else.
+Not to mention the fact that if your parents are paying for riding lessons, it’s unlikely they’ll be able to afford anything else.
 The other kids I knew mostly did something like ballet and maybe Brownies.
 These days, children have a huge range of activities to choose from.
 They could try a different activity every day for a month and still not get through them all.
 With all these options, it’s hard to decide which activities our kids should do and how much time they should take up.

 They want to do everything…